-Let’s explore some of the diverse bird watching species in different regions across Peru here:
+Let’s explore some of the diverse bird-watching species in different regions across Peru here:

 - Bird watching along the Northern route

 The Marvelous Spatuletail which is a type of Hummingbird is also found in this location.
-You can also view the White Masked Antbird and the Orange throated Tanager along the banks of the River Maranon, Santiago, Cenepa amidst the surroundings.
+You can also view the White Masked Antbird and the Orange throated Tanager along the banks of the River Maranon, Santiago, and Cenepa amidst the surroundings.

 - Bird watching in the Central Route